Enterprise Architecture vs. Solution Architecture – An Overview

 - Technologies: Establishing guardrails to standardise solutions, reducing the number of software versions and technologies used, leading to better pricing and lower operational costs.

-What’s Solution Architecture?
+What is Solution Architecture?

-What Does a Solution Architect Do?
+What does a Solution Architect do?

 Solution Architects develop and integrate solutions and processes based on project needs or other use cases.
-Typically, they operate within a project or programme, capturing requirements, understanding business needs, and tailoring solutions based on common patterns and principles that align with the organisation.
+Typically, they operate within a project or program, capturing requirements, understanding business needs, and tailoring solutions based on common patterns and principles that align with the organisation.

 A Solution Architect’s primary outputs often include: